 - Your baby might chew, dribble and want to gnaw on things a lot

 - Baby’s bowel motions might get looser and look different

 - Your bundle of joy is a little less joyous – they might be cranky or a bit tearful, particularly at night when the pain can sometimes make it difficult for them to sleep

 - Giving your baby a teething ring or cold washcloth to chew can help ease the pain of sore gums.
 Chilling it in the fridge first may also give extra relief.

 - For older babies try giving them chilled sticks of cucumber or watermelon to gnaw on too – just wrap them in muslin or put them in a baby mesh feeder to prevent pieces breaking off.
 Always watch you baby at all times in case of choking.

 - Cold foods like apple purée or yoghurt straight from the fridge can help numb the pain.

 - Cold drinks can soothe the whole mouth.
-Try chilling water, breast milk or formula in the fridge.
+Try chilling cooled boiled water, expressed breast milk (or formula) in the fridge.

 - Lightly massaging your baby's gums with a clean finger or clean damp wash cloth may help ease the pain.